cjdell/web-blocks/README.md

   - npm install
   - npm start

-Then point your browser at: http://localhost:8000/
+Then point your browser at http://localhost:8000/